Tony Scherman: Artistic practice and themes

 Scherman's work considers the human condition in paintings and works on paper that are done in thematic series.
 These visual investigations are drawn from the mythologies of antiquity, the narratives and characters of the Shakespearean tragedies, Hamlet and Macbeth, and historical events that have formed and shaped the world today.
 Scherman, however, does not rely on illustrating dramatic moments, a characteristic of history painting, but employs a range of subject matter—portraits, animals, flowers and food—as stand-ins and visual metaphor, and imagining what is not written.
 His Macbeth paintings from the mid-1990s were given the series title Banquo’s Funeral.
 While Banquo was murdered in Shakespeare's play, the funeral was not written in.
-Curator Karen Antaki wrote: “Scherman suspends the…narrative frame and proceeds to invent his own meta-text and to plot its wayward course.”
+Curator Karen Antaki wrote: "Scherman suspends the…narrative frame and proceeds to invent his own meta-text and to plot its wayward course."

 About 1789, Chasing Napoleon and Unthinkable Thoughts

 In the late 1990s, Scherman addressed the social and political upheaval of the French Revolution, which he titled About 1789.
 As with his mythology and literature sources, Scherman created a meta-text through images in order to present a visual language beyond dramatic moments.
-In contrast to Eugène Delacroix's 1830 heroic-image painting Liberty Leading the People Scherman devised Jacques: The New Boss The rooster is an old Gallic symbol revived to express national resurgence during The French Revolution and now the unofficial national symbol of France.
+In contrast to Eugène Delacroix's 1830 heroic-image painting Liberty Leading the People, Scherman devised Jacques: The New Boss, which depicts a rooster in front of a black background.
+The rooster is an old Gallic symbol revived to express national resurgence during The French Revolution and now the unofficial national symbol of France.
 This cycle of paintings and works on paper culminated in the exhibition Chasing Napoleon.
 The architects and minor figures of the First French Empire, Napoleonic France and the Third Reich were intertwined in a narrative of tyranny, ambitions and inflicted suffering.
-Critic Jacques Henric underscored the complexities of About 1789 and Chasing Napoleon: “The French Revolution is not only the preparation, the dress rehearsal and the quintessence of what would constitute the horrible grandeur and the superb infamy of the centuries that followed [but also the] perfectly monstrous utopia that the 20th century would attempt to bring about: to make a new mankind.”
+Critic Jacques Henric underscored the complexities of About 1789 and Chasing Napoleon: "The French Revolution is not only the preparation, the dress rehearsal and the quintessence of what would constitute the horrible grandeur and the superb infamy of the centuries that followed [but also the] perfectly monstrous utopia that the 20th century would attempt to bring about: to make a new mankind."

 Scherman expressed the horror of the Third Reich in a painting with a horse subject for Oradour.
 A horse is depicted grazing in a meadow but the title refers to the massacre of French civilians by the German Waffen-SS in 1944, but as Scherman has noted, the painting's significance is absent if the massacre is not known by a viewer; "the panting's meaning is that it’s just a horse painting [and that] happens with all art all the time."
 The Chasing Napoleon exhibition was organized by Curatorial Assistance Travelling Exhibitions and toured to public galleries in the United States and Canada in 2001–2002.

 A related exhibition Unthinkable Thoughts, with a focus on works on paper, circulated to galleries in Canada in 2004–2007.